btakita/rr/README.md

 I will add you.
 Thanks!

 * Andreas Haller for patches
-* Aslak Hellesoy for Developing Rspec
+* Aslak Hellesoy for Developing RSpec
 * Bryan Helmkamp for patches
 * Caleb Spare for patches
 * Christopher Redinger for patches